jamietre/CsQuery/documentation/create.md

 This method interprets the content as a true fragment that you may use for any purpose.
 No attempt will be made to identify and create missing opening tags such as `tbody` -- the actual markup will be interpreted exactly as presented.
 Missing close tag rules still apply, though, since it's impossible to create a CQ document that has incomplete nodes.

-When creating HTML from a selector using jQuery syntax, this is the method that will be used, e.g.
+When creating HTML from a selector using jQuery syntax, this is the method that will be used.

     var fragment = someCsQueryDocument.Select["<div /">];

+There's an important overload for `CreateFragment` that offers functionality you can't get anywhere else:

+    CQ CreateFragment(string html, string context)

+This allows you to explicitly specify the *tag* context for the HTML.
+Normally, creating a document as a fragment will automatically detect the context based on the first tag it finds.
+For example, passing in `"<tr><td>a table row</td></tr>"` to `CreateFragment` -- or to `Create` when using `HtmlParsingMode.Fragment` -- would result in the fragment automatically being parsed in a `table` context since that is the only place it is allowed.

+Trying to parse this same HTML snippet using any other parsing mode would result in the table tags being omitted since they can't be legally added to a DOM outside of a `table` context.

+This method lets you specify the context explicitly for a fragment.
+While most of the time this isn't necessary, there could be situations where the context is important and CsQuery isn't able to determine it automatically.

 #####Create from a file